Daniel-KM/Omeka-S-module-IiifServer/README.md

 To be able to share manifests and contents with other IIIF servers, the server should allow [CORS].
-This feature can be enable in the config of the module, in the config of the server or in the file `.htaccess`.
+This feature can be enable in the config of the module, in the config of the server, or in the file `.htaccess`.

 **Warning**: the cors headers should be set one time only.
 If it is set multiple times, it will be disabled.
 This is the purpose of the option in the main config of the module.

 If you prefer to append cors via the config the server, disable the option in the config first.
-On Apache 2.4, the module "headers" should be enabled:
+On Apache 2.4, the module "headers" must be enabled:

 ```sh
 a2enmod headers